ivan-berlocher/la-lyvanie/harmonia-demo/docs/whitepaper-v1-pdf-clean.md

 3. **Unverifiability**: No mechanism exists to audit the decision path
 4. **Conflation**: Semantic understanding and logical reasoning are merged into one inference

-These limitations are not merely technical—they are architectural.
+These limitations are not merely technical--they are architectural.
 The problem is not that LLMs are "wrong" but that they are **structurally unaccountable**.

 ### 1.2 The Thesis